patrikx3/openwrt-insomnia/README.md

 # Info

-The main reason is to be able to use the latest NodeJs for Linksys WRT (the default NodeJs is old) and the crypto accelerator.
+The main reason is to be able to use the latest NodeJs for Linksys WRT (the default NodeJs is old) UPnP and the crypto accelerator.

 Also, a docker container with all the firmwares and packages are in `/build/source/bin` @
 https://hub.docker.com/r/patrikx3/openwrt-insomnia

-**For building, for Docker, the host should be Debian, as I had issues with building on Ubuntu host and Docker Debian container.**

 ## UPnP